micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 # Agentic AI Developer Certification: Productionizing LangGraph-Orchestrated Research Assistant for Ready Tensor

 This repository is part of the **Agentic AI Developer Certification program** by [Ready Tensor](https://www.readytensor.ai) and it is linked to the publication **Agentic AI Developer Certification: Productionizing LangGraph-Orchestrated Research Assistant for Ready Tensor**.

 ## Project Description

-The multi-agent system (prototype) developed in the publication [Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor](https://app.readytensor.ai/publications/agentic-ai-developer-certification-langgraph-orchestrated-research-assistant-for-ready-tensor-IQBETLgAsJ9X)  allows users (Ready Tensor Users or Developers), to compare the content of two select scientific publications, side-by-side using natural language queries, LangChain, LangGraph, and OpenAI APIs.
+This project builds upon the multi-agent system (prototype) described in the publication [Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor](https://app.readytensor.ai/publications/agentic-ai-developer-certification-langgraph-orchestrated-research-assistant-for-ready-tensor-IQBETLgAsJ9X).
+The objective is to advance this prototype to a fully production-ready, robust, and user-friendly agentic AI system.
+This involves enhancing it with:
-The objective of this project is to take this existing agentic AI system to the next level, making it ready for real-world use, transforming this into a tested, safe, user-ready production-ready AI application that meets professional standards, (having enclosing) enhancing it for production use by integrating:

 - **Guardrails:**  Input/output validation, prompt protection, and structured response constraints.
 - **Observability:**  Logging, feedback capture, and instrumentation.
-- **Deployment:** Streamlit-based app, Docker support, and cloud hosting options.Create an intuitive, user-friendly web interface _User Interface_: Interactive web application using  Streamlit Intuitive design that abstracts away technical complexity, Clear error messages and user guidance
+- **Deployment:** Streamlit-based app, Docker support, and cloud hosting options.
+An interactive web interface is provided using Streamlit.
 - **Documentation:** Limitations, usage guides, walkthroughs, and safety considerations.

-This project demonstrates how to enhance a multi-agent system with robustness, safety, and deployment features, reflecting a full lifecycle from ideation to production.
-The repository demonstrates best practices for agentic AI development, from initial design to real-world deployment.
+This repository demonstrates how to take a multi-agent system from ideation to production, focusing on robustness, safety, and deployment best practices.

 ## Features